lightly-io/workshop-sustainable-productivity/script.md

 So, stress increases productivity.
 Up until a point.
 But many leaders I've met have only one button to push: the "increase stress"-button.
 Why?
 Why do we want to push people beyond this peak?

 Because stress *feels productive.* We run around, send a bunch of emails, book meetings, write on Slack.
 We do lot's of things.
 But don't mistake motion for progress.

+This bell curve looks different depending on the task.
+Let's say I'm a brain surgeon, about to perform surgery on your brain.
+How stressed to you want me to be on a scale from 1-10?
+And let's say I'm washing dishes.
+Where's my best stress level?
+The bell curve changes depending on the complexity and nature of the task.

+Now, ask yourselves - what kind of tasks am I doing?
+Am I more of a brain surgeon or a dishwasher?
+What I find when I work with teams is that it differs.
+A project manager might be closer to washing dishes, where writing code is closer to surgery.
+But: they're equally stressed.
+And puzzled about the quality of the code ...

 What's another name for this place of peak productivity, where we are very productive but not very stressed?